 - Term: Ten years with one ten-year renewal option with mutual acceptance and fee renegotiation. - Management Fee: Total management fee to be negotiated between 4% to 7% of gross revenue.
-The management fees will be structured to align the interests of the manager with the Port. - Facilities: Bell Harbor International Conference Center, Bell Street Cruise Terminal, World Trade Center Seattle, the Smith Cove Cruise Terminal Building, and the Maritime Event Center. - Option to Add Temporary Space: With Port approval, manager may propose temporary use of additional space for conferences, meetings, and special events for periods not to exceed sixty days. - Option to Reduce Space: At the Port's discretion, space may be eliminated from the contracted facilities if needed for other Port business purposes. - Port Investment for Improvements: Not to exceed Five Hundred Thousand dollars (\$500,000).
+The management fees will be structured to align the interests of the manager with the Port.
+The generation of revenue and control of expenses will affect the management fees. - Facilities: Bell Harbor International Conference Center, Bell Street Cruise Terminal, World Trade Center Seattle, the Smith Cove Cruise Terminal Building, and the Maritime Event Center. - Option to Add Temporary Space: With Port approval, manager may propose temporary use of additional space for conferences, meetings, and special events for periods not to exceed ninety days. - Option to Reduce Space: At the Port's discretion, space may be eliminated from the contracted facilities if needed for other Port business purposes. - Port Investment for Improvements: Not to exceed Five Hundred Thousand dollars (\$500,000).
 A majority of the funds will be spent in the Maritime Event Center to install new carpet, new paint and install new hardware supporting exhibits.
 The allowance, however, is not limited to this work.
-Staff will negotiate other improvements as proposed by the selected manager. - Manager's Employees: All personnel working at the Conference and Event Centers will be hired by the selected Manager and will be manager's employees. - Expenses: The Port is responsible for all the expenses (e.g. staffing, insurance, janitorial, repairs/maintenance, and the purchase of equipment, furniture, fixtures, etc.) incurred in the operation of the Conference and Event Centers. - Rebates/Discounts: All rebates and discounts will accrue to the Port. - Related Party Transactions: Related party transactions require Port approval.
+Staff will negotiate other improvements as proposed by the selected manager. - Manager's Employees: All personnel working at the Conference and Event Centers will be hired by the selected Manager and will be the Manager's employees. - Expenses: The Port is responsible for all the expenses (e.g. staffing, insurance, janitorial, repairs/maintenance, and the purchase of equipment, furniture, fixtures, etc.) incurred in the operation of the Conference and Event Centers. - Rebates/Discounts: All rebates and discounts will accrue to the Port. - Related Party Transactions: Related party transactions require Port approval.

-- Termination: Port may terminate the manager for non-performance. - Port events: Port reserves the right to use the Extension Premises for up to 25 Port sponsored events (twenty at P66, five at SCCT) with reasonable notice to the manager.
+- Termination: Port may terminate the manager for non-performance. - Port events: Port reserves the right to use the Extension Premises for up to 25 Port sponsored events (twenty at Pier 66, five at SCCT) with reasonable notice to the manager.